Get cold calling!

 It didn’t take me long to realise that I had no desire to start each and every business day with the feeling of rejection.
 I’m not sure how anyone has that level of resilience.

 So, not to be defeated, I decided to outsource it.
 I’d give the task to someone who must like doing it as it’s their job!

 Only this time, I’d invested more than just time.
 I’d spent £4,000 with a cold calling (telemarketing) agency.

-Two meetings, neither of which was a good fit for my consulting business.
+Two meetings, neither of which were a good fit for my consulting business.